Phase diagram of a distorted kagome antiferromagnet and application to Y-kapellasite

 The focus of the present work lies on an unusual and previously unexplored distortion of the kagome lattice which is realized in the recently synthesized variant of herbertsmithite, namely {\y}.
 The distorted lattice structure consists of three symmetry-inequivalent nearest-neighbor kagome bonds forming a nine-site unit cell.
 Analyzing the corresponding Heisenberg model as a function of its two coupling ratios, using analytical arguments and numerical techniques, we find a surprisingly rich ground state phase diagram, even at the classical level.
 A first notable observation is that large parts of the phase diagram represent an unusual coplanar spin state with a commensurate magnetic wave vector $\vec{Q}=(1/3,1/3)$.
-In this type of ordered state, the magnetic unit cell is enlarged with respect to the crystallographic one, becoming $27$-atomic.
+This type of ordered state requires a $27$ atom magnetic unit cell.
 Furthermore, in an extended regime around the standard undistorted kagome lattice, an even more complex classical spin liquid phase is identified, which cannot be characterized by any specific wave vector.
 It bears similarities with the well-known classical spin liquid on the undistorted kagome lattice in the sense that its low energy states follow from a set of spin constraints for each triangle~\cite{Moessner1998}.
-In contrast, however, the ground state in the distorted case is found to be generally non-coplanar and, hence, resembles the {\it jammed spin liquid} investigated in Ref.~\cite{Moessner2017}.
+In contrast, however, the ground state in the distorted case is found to be generally non-coplanar and, hence, resembles the jammed spin liquid investigated in Ref.~\cite{Moessner2017}.